Proton radioactivity in deformed nuclei with microscopic optical potential: A novel angular-dependent emission mechanism in the nanosecond-lived $^{149}$Lu

 Table \ref{Table1} summarizes our theoretical proton-emission half-life for $^{149}$Lu, where $S_p = 0.813$ is obtained with DRHBc calculation as the nonoccupation probability of the corresponding orbital in the daughter nucleus.
 Our central prediction of $467\ \text{ns}$ using $Q_p = 1920$\ keV, $t = 1.3$\ fm and Bonn A, shows excellent agreement with the experiment value of $450$\ ns.
-We consider the following sources of theoretical uncertainty: (i) $Q_p$ variation ($1920(20)$\ keV), (ii) improved LDA range parameter ($t=1.25$ - $1.35$\ fm), and (iii) realistic NN interactions variants (Bonn A/B/C). $T_{1/2}$ is most sensitive to $Q_p$, while exhibiting only weak variation with $t$ ($\leq$5\ ns).
+We consider the following sources of theoretical uncertainty: (i) $Q_p$ variation ($1920(20)$\ keV), (ii) improved LDA range parameter ($t=1.25$ - $1.35$\ fm), and (iii) realistic NN interactions variants (Bonn A/B/C). $T_{1/2}$ is most sensitive to $Q_p$, while exhibiting only weak variation with $t$ ($\leq$ $5$\ ns).
+In the literature \cite{2016-XuRR-PRC, 2021-Whitehead-PRL}, the value of t was typically determined by fitting to experimental data, with optimal values lying in the range of $1.0$ - $1.4$\ fm.
+In this work, we adopt a typical value $t = 1.3$\ fm, as originally employed in the microscopic optical potentials for proton-nucleus scattering \cite{2024-QinPP-PRC}.
+Varying t between $1.25$ and $1.35$\ fm here is found to change the half-life of $^{149}$Lu by less than $5$\ ns.
 The difference among Bonn A, B, and C arises from the cutoff parameter in $\pi$N coupling, resulting in the weakest tensor force and thus the strongest central attraction for Bonn A~\cite{2024-WangSB-SciBull}.
 The increased depth of the nuclear potential reduces the integrated area between the barrier curve and $Q_p$ energy (Fig.~\ref{Fig3}), leading to higher penetration probability $P$ and correspondingly shorter half-life $T_{1/2}$.

 Using the ground-state density of $^{148}$Yb with $\beta_2 = -0.168$, we constructed the deformed optical potential for proton emission of $^{149}$Lu.
 The near-identical potential energy curves (PECs) of the mother and daughter nuclei justify probing the deformation effects on half-life via the daughter's PEC.
 Assuming decay to the daughter's ground state (fixed $S_p$), the half-life variation stems solely from the potential barrier modifications through $P$ and $\nu_0$.
 Notably, the novel suppression of classically allowed regions occurs for $\beta_2\leq -0.1$ and $\beta_2\geq 0.3$, confirming its deformation-driven origin.